Yuanionrings/FinalProject-for-NetworkProgramming/README.md

 ## Getting started

+### Install
 Clone the url and import it to eclipse.

 ## How to Run

+Right click on the project from eclipse and click run.
-Run the ScreenCaster class and type on the console.
+Next, follow the instructions on the console.

 * For the host, type: server (port) - without brackets (port can be any integer between 1024 and 65534).
 Ex. localhost>>> server 10000

-* For the client, type: client (server address) (server port) - without brackets.
+* For the client, type: client (server IP address) (server port) - without brackets.
 Ex. localhost>>> client 127.0.0.1 10000

 ## Features
-List all the features of your application in the order of priority.
 1. Share Screen
 2. Text Chat (Future work)
 3. Voice Chat (Future work)